Undergraduate Curriculum Map

 B. Arch IPAL Track

 The B. Arch IPAL track is a shorter path to architectural licensure in the states that accept the IPAL program.
 Students simultaneously complete requirements for Education, Experience, and Examination by accruing work experience in architecture and taking licensing exams while taking classes.
 Students are supported in applying for jobs, that qualify towards licensure requirements, through coursework and mentorship.
 IPAL track students take reduced course loads to balance course work with professional work while also taking licensure exams.
 Students who complete all three requirements are eligible to be licensed upon graduation.
-In Northern California, Academy of Art University is the only Architecture School that offers the IPAL program as of 2024.
-View course descriptions here.
+In Northern California, Academy of Art University is the only Architecture School that offers the IPAL program as of 2025.

 BA in Architecture